 No. Even though there is intense heat, ThermoWall will not melt away.
 It will char, lose weight and volume but remain in place as foam.

-ThermoWall is a modified plastic foam containing millions of tiny air cells - very effective as insulation.
+ThermoWall is a modified water based foam containing millions of tiny air cells – very effective as insulation.
 It is non toxic, does not create a fire hazard, and is a breathable foam.

-ThermoWall tends to shed water rather than hold it and tends to resist water absorbtion.
-Our procedures ensure that moisture probs are installed in key areas to monitor the ThermoWall drying process, until all moisture dissipates.
+ThermoWall tends to shed water rather than hold it and tends to resist water absorption.
+ThermoWall is not waterproof, you can’t put a waterproof membrane in your wall cavities.
+Any insulation has to have the ability to breathe.
+What makes ThermoWall different is it wont hold or retain moisture as it is an open cell breathable foam.
 As well as this, your ThermoWall installer will discuss the requirement for adequate ventilation after ThermoWall is installed so that it will cure correctly.
 From then on ThermoWall will resist the reabsorption of liquid water.

 No. There will be no odour once the ThermoWall is cured.
 In a small number of cases there is a perceptible odour while the ThermoWall is curing.
 This can be avoided with adequate ventilation.